LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/email-connect.md

 ### Use bots and automations for emails

-EmailConnect is fully compatible with LivePerson powered bots and AI, allowing brands to create email auto-responses or AI powered responses based on the content of emails.
+Email Connect is fully compatible with LivePerson powered bots and AI, allowing brands to create email auto-responses or AI powered responses based on the content of emails.

 ### Simple email replies using predefined content